Theory: Trajectory Evolution and Quantum Phase

 \[\begin{equation} \Phi^{\rm{SCTS}} = \Re S_{\rm{tun}} + S_{\rm{traj}} = \underbrace{-\kk_0\cdot\rr_0}_{\Re S_{\rm{tun}}} \underbrace{- \int_{t_0}^\infty \left[ \frac{k^2}{2} + V(\rr) - \rr\cdot\bm{\nabla}V(\rr) + \Ip \right] \dd t}_{S_{\rm{traj}}}. \end{equation}\]

-In this way we obtain the expression of the SCTS trajectory phase that is suitable for numerical implementation:
+In this manner, we derive the expression for the SCTS trajectory phase suitable for numerical implementation:

 \[\begin{equation} \begin{aligned} S^{\rm{SCTS}}_{\rm{traj}} = \Ip \tr - \int_{\tr}^{\tf} \left[ \frac{k^2}{2} + V(\rr) - \rr\cdot\bm{\nabla}V(\rr) \right] \dd t + S_{\rm{traj,f}}^{\rm{C}}(\tf). \end{aligned} \end{equation}\]